 This creamy vintage lime Jello salad has bright flavor and is fun to serve!
-Our family lovingly refers to it as green Jello salad and it is coming to you from great-grandma’s recipe box.
+Our family lovingly refers to it as green Jello salad and it is coming to you from my great-grandma’s recipe box.

 Make it in a big dish and serve it by the spoonful or chill it in small molds for an extra fun presentation.
 My great-grandma loved it and I have a feeling you will too!

 It was hard to decide who to give credit to for this recipe.
 My great-grandma got it from her mom (my great-great-grandma of dutch apple cake fame).

-But my dad and his siblings remember it as something their grandma would make.
+But my dad and his siblings remember it as something their grandma would make for family gatherings.
 Apparently this one was a particular favorite of my uncle Mike.
 I can see why, it really is pretty tasty.

 It seems as though my great-grandma Rees liked fruit salads with some substance.
 A lot of the recipes I have from her and gelatin and fruit or the frozen fruit salad that still makes an appearance at every Rees family holiday.